gscanlon21/notes/content/eyes/suboccipitals/index.md

 ## Diagnostic Testing
 MRIs are good for imaging soft-tissue injuries (injured muscles, ligaments, and tendons).

+> Note that MRI contrast is toxic to the body.

 ### MRI Procedures
 - Wear Clothes Sans Metal
 - Wear Cotton Clothing